orijtech/oragent-external/README.md

 It ships with an [OpenCensus Agent Protocol compatible daemon](https://opencensus.io/agent) available on port 55678 and [zPages](https://opencensus.io/zpages) available at port 55679.
 This agent will receive traces and metrics.

 ### Metrics
-To examine metrics, by default [Prometheus](https://prometheus.io/) is availabe on port 9445, so visit http://localhost:9445/
+To examine metrics, by default [Prometheus](https://prometheus.io/) is available on port 9445, so visit http://localhost:9445/

 ### Traces
 To examine traces, by default [Zipkin](https://zipkin.io/) is available on port 9411, so visit http://localhost:9411/